Regions of New Zealand: List of regions

-(1) These regions have unitary authorities.

-(2) The Gisborne Region is still widely but unofficially known by its former name East Cape or as the East Coast.

 Areas outside regional boundaries

 Some outlying islands are not included within regional boundaries.
 The Chatham Islands is not in a region, although its council has some of the powers of a regional council under the Resource Management Act 1991.
 The Kermadecs and the subantarctic islands are inhabited only by a small number of Department of Conservation staff and there is no regional council for these islands.

 Governance

-Regional councils are popularly elected every three years in accordance with the Local Electoral Act 2001, except for the Canterbury regional council, which is a mixture of elected councilors and government appointed commissioners.
+Regional councils are popularly elected every three years in accordance with the Local Electoral Act 2001.
 Councils may use a first-past-the-post or single transferable vote system.
 The chairperson is selected by the elected council members.

 Finances

 Regional councils are funded through property rates, subsidies from central government, income from trading, and user charges for certain public services.
 Councils set their own levels of rates, though the mechanism for collecting it usually involves channelling through the territorial authority collection system.